 Focus on your future: think about tomorrow!

 A college education will help you take charge of your future and open doors to career opportunities.
-Depending on where you are in the process, we have offer a range of options and events for you explore your college options.
+Depending on where you are in the process, we offer a range of options and events for you to explore your college options.

 College Preparation Checklists